bismaLatif/AppiumPractice/README.md

 This is the initial draft of my first appium test.
+Bisma's first appium test/